pu2clr/SI4844/examples/README.md

 # Examples of using the SI4844 Library for Arduino

-This folder has a set of examples that might help you in your project.
+This folder has a set of examples that might help you in your project with Si4844 and Arduino.

-## Examples Sumarry

-1. Minimal Radio with SI4844
-2. Proof of Concept

 ## Minimal Radio with SI4844 (SI4844_MINIMAL)